Xetibo/ReSet-Doc/sections/appendix/risks.typ

     The plugin system might be too ambitious and could take too much time to realize.
   ], "High", "Likely", "Marginal", [
-    Instead of a plugin system, dbus[@dbus] or socket connections can be used to realize a limited implementation of expected features.
+    Instead of a plugin system, DBus[@dbus] or socket connections can be used to realize a limited implementation of expected features.
   ],
 )